Golfing Checklist for Your Baraboo, WI Outing

 Read our Golf Outing Checklist and you’ll be well on your way!

 What type of event would you like to have?

 This question depends heavily on the purpose of the event.
 If the outing is strictly for groups to have fun & socialize, we would recommend having a team scramble.
 In this format, each group works together to get the ball in the hole, and takes the pressure off of each individual team member.
 We even offer the ability to play to larger golf holes (about triple the size!), to make putting even easier!
-No matter the goal of your event, we are happy to help you find an outing format that is right for your group.
+No matter the goal of your event, we are happy to help you find an outing format and course layout that is right for your group.

 What price point will the group be ok with?

 When planning an event, it’s important to keep the price per player in mind to maximize the number of players you will have (and to keep them happy!).
 The number of holes played, golf carts, a lunch or dinner, awards & prizes, drink tickets, etc all need to be considered when deciding how much you’d like the event to cost each participant.
 With 9-hole events, players may be more price sensitive, while with 18-hole events, players may look closer at what they are receiving for their money in terms of extras (dinner, drink tickets, etc).

 How many holes will you play?

 Many factors can determine how many holes you’d like the group to play.
 Non-golfers generally have a short attention span with the game, so 18 holes may be too much.
 If it’s in the middle of July on a high temperature day, people may become exhausted or dehydrated if they are outside for too long.
 Luckily, Fairfield Hills Golf Course & Range has 3, 9, 12, or 18-hole options for golf, so you can find the perfect number of holes for your Baraboo, WI event!

 Are there any group activities before/after the event?
 What time will the group start, and what time would you like them to finish?
 There are many questions to consider when determining how many holes to play.